-The League of Women Voters of Oklahoma (LWVOK) understands that social media is vital to informing the publish of our mission, values, and efforts.
-However, use of social media also presents certain risks and carries with it certain responsibilities To assist you in making responsible decisions about your use of LWVOK social media accounts, we have established these guidelines for appropriate use of social media.
+The League of Women Voters of Oklahoma (LWVOK) understands that social media is vital to informing the public of our mission, values, and efforts.
+However, use of social media also presents certain risks and carries with it certain responsibilities.
+To assist you in making responsible decisions about your use of LWVOK social media accounts, we have established these guidelines for appropriate use of social media.

 This policy applies to all employees and volunteers of LWVOK.

 In the rapidly expanding world of electronic communication social media can mean many things.
 Social Media includes all means of communicating or posting information or content of any sort on the Internet including to LWVOK's website, social media sites, and blog as well as any other form of electronic communication.